commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   *  htmLawed does not correct certain possible attribute-based security vulnerabilities (e.g., '<a href="http://x%22+style=%22background-image:xss">x</a>').
 These arise when browsers mis-identify markup in `escaped` text, defeating the very purpose of escaping text (a bad browser will read the given example as '<a href="http://x" style="background-image:xss">x</a>').

-  *  Because of poor Unicode support in PHP, htmLawed does not remove the `high value` HTML-invalid characters with multi-byte code-points.
+  *  Because of inadequate Unicode support in PHP, htmLawed does not remove the `high value` HTML-invalid characters with multi-byte code-points.
 Such characters however are extremely unlikely to be in the input. (see section:- #3.1).

   *  htmLawed does not check or correct the character encoding of the input it receives.
 In conjunction with permitting circumstances such as when the character encoding is left undefined through HTTP headers or HTML 'meta' tags, this can permit an exploit (like Google's `UTF-7/XSS` vulnerability of the past).
 Also, htmLawed can mangle input text if it is not well-formed in terms of character encoding.
 Administrators can consider using code available elsewhere to check well-formedness of input text characters to correct any defect.